-The location of raised pavement markers in the transverse direction relative to other pavement markings shall be in accordance with the tolerances set out in RMS QA Specification R142 Pavement Marking.
-Where there is no tolerance shown for the transverse direction, the location of the raised pavement markers in the transverse direction shall not vary more than 25 mm from that specified on the drawings and by not more than 25 mm from that of any other raised pavement marker in the same line within a distance of 1.5m.
+The location of raised pavement markers in the transverse direction relative to other pavement markings shall be in accordance with the tolerances set out in TfNSW QA Specification R142 Pavement Marking.
+Where there isno tolerance shown for the transverse direction, the location of the raised pavement markers in the transversedirection shall not vary more than 25 mm from that specified on the drawings and by not more than 25 mm from that of any other raised payement marker in the same line within a distance of 1.5m.

-Tolerance on direction shall be $+/-4^{\circ}$ rotational, i.e. the reflector pointed along the centreline.
+Tolerance on direction shall be $\pm$ -4° rotational, i.e. the reflector pointed along the centreline.